Joint Object Tracking and Intent Recognition: Introduction

 In this paper, we build on our preliminary work in \cite{liang2021SSPD} and \cite{gan2021levy}, which only discusses the rudimentary VL model of the target final destination in Section \ref{ssec:vl_basic_des_model}.
 For example, in \cite{liang2021SSPD} only linear Gaussian models are treated.
 Below, we introduce various latent intent models, including for waypoints-driven trajectories with a piecewise constant model with jumps.
 This can be combined with jump diffusion motion models \cite{christensen2012forecasting, gan2019bayesian} for fast maneuvering targets .
 The overall proposed modelling here leads to a jump particle filter \cite{godsill07,bunch2013vr} for estimating the sought joint posterior of the target kinematic state and intent.

-Context-free grammars (CFG) and other natural language processing models, with a discrete state space, are utilised in \cite{fanaswalaJSTSP2013,fanaswala2015spatiotemporal,Krishnamurthy2018} for meta-level tracking, namely to detect the target intent and any anomalous behaviour.
-For example, CFGs stipulate that an object should pass through a finite number of specified grid cells to reach an endpoint.
+Context-free grammars (CFG) and other natural language processing models, with a discrete state space, are utilised in \cite{fanaswalaJSTSP2013,fanaswala2015spatiotemporal,Krishnamurthy2018} for meta-level tracking, namely to detect the target intent and anomalous behavior.
+For example, CFGs stipulate that an object should pass through a finite number of specified grid cells to reach an endpoint via a viable path.
+Furthermore, the hybrid modeling with path-constrained dynamic optimization in \cite{fu2025inner} incorporates environmental constraints (e.g. roads) to infer a target endpoint.
 A pseudo-measurement technique for estimating the target state and destination is also described in \cite{zhou2020}.
 It is based on a linear equality constraint such that the object is assumed to follow a simple path (e.g. a straight line) to its intended endpoint.
-On the other hand, the method introduced below employs continuous state space models which permit treating asynchronous sensory measurements and does not restrict the target motion behaviour unlike \cite{fanaswala2015spatiotemporal ,Krishnamurthy2018, zhou2020}.
+On the other hand, we recall that the approach introduced in this work employs continuous state space models, where targets can follow complex trajectories.
+This permits treating asynchronous sensory measurements and does not restrict the target motion behavior unlike \cite{fanaswala2015spatiotemporal ,Krishnamurthy2018, zhou2020, fu2025inner}.

+A related modeling problem is that for pursuit and evasion scenarios such as predator-prey interactions amongst animals, dogfighting in aerial combat and missile pursuit with target evasion \cite{pais2010pursuit}.
+Whilst the presented modeling and other cited related work can be adapted for such settings, the motion of the pursued entity and its evasion tactics are not implicitly modeled here.
+This can be considered in future work.